withbelay/style/Docs/Languages/Javascript/index.md

 ]);
 ```

 **NOTE:** `async/await` is really just a wrapper around Promises. a Promise can be awaited to be resolved. and an async function just returns a Promise that resolves to the return value.
-The use of `async/await` is preffered purely for readability and to reduce confusion.
+The use of `async/await` is preferred purely for readability and to reduce confusion.

-**NOTE:** `Promise.all` is *technically* parallel the vast majoirty of the time the functions will be blocking and will be executed concurrently.
+**NOTE:** `Promise.all` is *technically* parallel the vast majority of the time the functions will be blocking and will be executed concurrently.
 This will rarely matter, but it is something to be aware of if expecting true parallelization.

 ### **Error Catching**

 All `async/await` functions should be wrapped in a `try/catch` block
 All `Promises` should have error catching using `.catch(e)`